akashghimireOfficial/AI-Application_System_Final_Project/README.md

 ## Explanation of code (As asked by Professor)

 1. As Video action recognition is temporal event; we need sequences of images.
 So, for this project we sampled **20 sequences of images** for each video.
-The code for this can be found in  this [jupyter file](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/create_training_datasets.ipynb) and the name of the function is **extract_frames**.
+The code for this can be found in  this [jupyter file](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/create_training_datasets.ipynb) and the name of the function is **extract_frames()**.
 The detailed description has been commneted inside the jupyter notebook file itself.

 2. Next, step is to extract **RGB feratures** from each of those frames.
 In this repository, we have used DenseNet121 to get features from each frames.
 DenseNet121 will output 1024 features for each frame.
-So, from each input video, the features will be (20 * 1024) features.The code for this can be found in  this [jupyter file](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/create_training_datasets.ipynb) and the name of the function is **features_extraction_model**.
+So, from each input video, the features will be (20 * 1024) features.The code for this can be found in  this [jupyter file](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/create_training_datasets.ipynb) and the name of the function is **features_extraction_model()**.
 The detailed description has been commneted inside the jupyter notebook file itself.

+ 3. As it is a supervised learning method tasks, we needed to create features and labels for each videos used for this project.
+The code for this can be found in  this [jupyter file](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/create_training_datasets.ipynb) and the name of the function is **create_dataset()**.
+Every lines of code has been explained using comment.

+4. Finally, we can trained our Transformer model using the features and labels extracted from above processes.
+The code for this can be found in  this [jupyter file](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/create_training_datasets.ipynb) and the name of the function is **create_dataset()**.

 ## what is human action recognition ?